Josefinekihlstrom/Plant-Memory/README.md

 implemented, but due to lack of time this is something I will have to implement in the future.
 To inform the player I've added text about this in the modal itself.

+- **Store the chosen theme** When a player is finishing the game in dark mode and wants to replay by clicking on the replay button, the game goes back to its initial state with the light theme.
+An ideal feature would be that the theme was stored locally so that the dark theme remains after clicking on replay.
+This is something I will have to implement in the future due to lack of time when this project was made.

 ### Technologies used
 #### Languages
 - HTML5